A Dozen Wild NASCAR Race Cars

 From a Nash Ambassador and a Rambler Rebel to compact competitors and winged warriors, there have been plenty of bizarre race cars over the years.

-Today, the model lineup in the NASCAR premier series is pretty straightforward, with just three cars approved for competition in the sanctioning body’s top series: the Chevrolet Camaro ZL1 1LE, the Toyota Camry and the Ford Mustang.
+Today, the model lineup in the NASCAR Cup Series is pretty straightforward, with just three cars approved for competition in the sanctioning body’s top series: the Chevrolet Camaro ZL1, the Toyota Camry and the Ford Mustang Dark Horse.

 But it wasn’t always that way.
-Originally known as the NASCAR Strictly Stock Division, the premier series began competing in 1949, and there have been myriad automobile makes and models that have raced everywhere from the old dirt bullrings of the Deep South to modern superspeedways.
+Originally known as the NASCAR Strictly Stock Division, the Cup Series began competing in 1949, and there have been myriad automobile makes and models that have raced everywhere from the old dirt bullrings of the Deep South to modern superspeedways.

 And while most of the NASCAR race cars over the years were high-volume models, the automakers used racing as a way to sell cars—and there have been plenty of oddities.